 Cervical screening: the colposcopy examination (English and 11 translations)

 Testing for high-risk human papillomavirus (HR-HPV) as triage and test of cure was introduced into the Northern Ireland Cervical Screening Programme on Monday 28 January 2013.
-This policy change significantly altered the screening pathway for women with a mild dyskaryosis or borderline smear result.
+This policy change significantly altered the screening pathway for women with a mild dyskaryosis or borderline test result.

 The link between HR-HPV infection and the development of cervical cancer has now been clearly established, with almost 100% of cervical cancers containing HPV DNA.
 Women with no evidence of HR-HPV infection are extremely unlikely to develop cervical cancer in the short to medium term.

 HPV triage is the process whereby HR-HPV testing is used to manage women with low grade cervical abnormalities.
-Only 15-20% of women with a borderline or mild smear result have a significant abnormality that needs treatment.
+Only 15-20% of women with a borderline or mild test result have a significant abnormality that needs treatment.
 HR-HPV testing is effective in identifying which women may need treatment and allows colposcopy resources to be allocated more effectively.

-The test of cure process means all post-treatment smears (at six months) that are reported as normal, borderline or mild dyskaryosis will be tested for HR-HPV.
+The test of cure process means all post-treatment tests (at six months) that are reported as normal, borderline or mild dyskaryosis will be tested for HR-HPV.
 Those women who are HR-HPV positive will remain at colposcopy.
 HR-HPV negative women can be safely returned to recall in three years.
-It is estimated that the HR-HPV test of cure will allow approximately 80% of women who have been through treatment to avoid undergoing annual smear tests.
+It is estimated that the HR-HPV test of cure will allow approximately 80% of women who have been through treatment to avoid undergoing annual screening tests.

 This leaflet explains what a colposcopy is, outlines the process of the examination and gives information on post-treatment check-ups.
 Please note that the translations are of an earlier version of the leaflet.